 Romans 5:19 (NKJV)

 “For as by one man’s disobedience many were made sinners, so also by one Man’s obedience many will be made righteous.”

 The one Man was Jesus Christ, the Son of God, who changed His state and became a man.
 If we put the three passages together – Phil.
 2, Heb.
 10, and Rom.
 5 – we see a clear picture.
 He is the Son of God, in the form of God and equal to God, yet considered His position as not something to be held on to exclusively.
 Why?
 Because there was a necessary work to be accomplished if any fallen men were to be redeemed.
-And there was no man in Adam qualified to do it.
-Neither could an animal or an angel accomplish the work.
+And there was no man in Adam qualified to do this work.
+Neither could an animal or an angel accomplish it.
 So, the Son was willing to humiliate Himself by changing His state, becoming a man.